 Pomarola is one of the corner stones of Italian cooking is tomato sauce.
 This is a simple recipe that can be used as it is or can be added to when needed.
 It is important to use fresh and ripe tomatoes.
 Make a lot and freeze it for Winter.
 This recipe was given to me…

 This recipe was given to me by Ilyse, who used to have the most amazing Italian food blog, Lucullian Delights.
 It works every time.
-We have other Pizza dough recipes here.
-Or explore all of our Pizza recipes here.
-Our Italian recipes are here and here.
-Browse all of our Tomato recipes here and here….
+We have other Pizza dough recipes here, or explore all of our Pizza recipes.
+Our Italian recipes are here.
+Browse all of our Tomato recipes.
+Or you might like to browse…

 Pasta is cooked al dente for a reason